Portrait © Donna Granata 2003

-Violin positions held include Concertmaster of the New World Symphony and Assistant Principal Second Violin of the San Diego Symphony where he has appeared as Concertmaster and Soloists, and Principal Second Violin of the San Diego Chamber Orchestra.
+Violin positions Metha held include Concertmaster of the New World Symphony and Assistant Principal Second Violin of the San Diego Symphony where he has appeared as Concertmaster and Soloists, and Principal Second Violin of the San Diego Chamber Orchestra.

-Mehta has been an Outreach Conductor with the San Diego Symphony and Assistant conductor with the San Diego Chamber Orchestra.
+Mehta was an Outreach Conductor with the San Diego Symphony and Assistant conductor with the San Diego Chamber Orchestra.
 In 1997, he was chosen as San Diego’s “Voice of the Symphony Audience” (VOSA) Music Director for a unique series of concerts in collaboration with the Old Globe Theater and the California Ballet.
 VOSA’s production of A Soldier’s Tale, designed and directed by Mehta, received critical acclaim and standing ovations.

 Appointed Music Director in 2001, Mehta led the Marquette Symphony to a new era of artistic excellence coupled with community involvement.
 Under his leadership, the orchestra expanded the variety of its programming, audiences increased dramatically, and the orchestra’s season expanded.
 Through his innovative “What’s in a Note?” series, Mehta has brought hundreds of new patrons to the concert hall.
 Appointed Music Director of the Nova Vista Symphony in 2001 after a national search and a season of finalists, Mehta is the fifth conductor to hold this position in the orchestra’s 40-year history.
 Mehta has held the position of Director of Educational Outreach for the San Diego Chamber Orchestra since 1999, in which capacity he designs programs that bring classical music to children.
 Characterized by audience participation and one-on-one interaction, Mehta’s programs reach over 2,500 children annually.